ZeMingoh233/LasMonjas/README.md

 \

+**Version 1.1.0**
+- You can no longer vent on custom gamemodes while reviving
+- Squire's shield is no longer visible during Challenger's duel
+- New Gamemode: King Of The Hill

 **Version 1.0.5**
 - Added kill cooldown option for both teams separately on Police and Thiefs
 - Added a new option to define if Police can or not kill near the prison